cinnom/nano-cuckoo/README.md

         // Double filter capacity by doubling entries per bucket.
 However, this also roughly doubles max FPP. cuckooFilter.expand();

         // Close the filter when finished with it.
-This is important! cuckooFilter.close();
+This is optional to immediately free memory used by the filter.
+        // Otherwise, the memory will be freed when the GC gets around to it. cuckooFilter.close();
     }
 }